FAQS Family Mediation Cumbria

 There is no pressure to undergo mediation sessions.
 It is worth being aware that courts expect mediation to have been attempted before any lengthy court hearings and expensive solicitors fees are spent.

-Trusted Mediators Cumbria remain impartial, they will not directly express personal opinions, or take the side of the other individual.
+Trusted Mediators Cumbria remain impartial, they will not directly express personal opinions, or take the sides.
 They help by listening and provide ideas and guide to resolve issues.
 Mediation is a safe and confidential way to talk about issues in a stress-free setting, to resolve disputes respectfully.
 It gives participants control over decision making.

 They will be treated as experts by mediators on children, work, finances and the future.